Revised QCD effects on the $Z\to b\bar{b}$ forward-backward asymmetry in $e^+e^-$ collisions: Experimental measurements and uncertainties

 Table~\ref{tab:AFBb} lists the eight individual $\AFBb$ measurements with the breakdown of their uncertainties.
 The statistical uncertainties dominate, being about twice bigger than the systematic ones, while the QCD uncertainties, fully correlated among all measurements, account for about half of the latter.
-The QCD uncertainties include in quadrature all sources of QCD-related effects extracted from the original measurements by the $\AFBb$ averaging study~\cite{ALEPH:2005ab}.
+The quoted QCD uncertainties are not always exactly (although they are close to) those quoted in each original LEP paper, but instead include in quadrature all sources of QCD-related effects extracted from the original measurements in the final $\AFBb$ averaging study~\cite{ALEPH:2005ab}.
 The combination of the eight measurements gives $\AFBb = 0.0992 \pm 0.0016$, with 1.5\% statistical uncertainty, and 0.7\% systematic uncertainty dominated by $\sim$0.5\% QCD sources (taken as fully correlated in the final average).